tanjil14/Generate-Hexadecimal-Color-By-Clicking/readme.md

 # Project Requirements:

 * -Change the background color by generating random hex color by clicking a button
-* Also display the hex color code
+* Display the hex color code
+* Add copy Button

 ## Steps